tevasy/nudge-monorepo/README.md

 Then visit http://localhost:3000 to explore the documentation.

-The nudge UI components from the Nudge Components Library will install automatically.
+**The nudge UI components from the Nudge Components Library will install automatically and will be visible in the Nudge Patterns Library straight away.**

 ---